xuqiongkai/xuqiongkai.github.io/teach.md

 ---
 ### 2024
 + **Advanced Natural Language Processing, COMP8420** (S1)
+    + School of Computing, FSE, Macquarie University
+    + Co-lectured with Greg Backer

 + **A Copyright War: Authentication for Large Language Models** (IJCAI Tutorial)
-    + To appear at the 33rd International Joint Conference on Artificial Intelligence
+    + To appear at the 33rd International Joint Conference on Artificial Intelligence @ Jeju
     + Co-lectured with Xuanli He

 ### 2023